ant-design/ant-design/docs/react/faq.en-US.md

 ### Are you going to provide Sass/Stylus(etc.) style file?

-No, but you can convert Less to Sass/Stylus(etc.) with tools that you can find on Google.
+No plan, but you can convert Less to Sass/Stylus(etc.) with tools that you can find on Google.

 ### `Select Dropdown DatePicker TimePicker Popover Popconfirm` disappears when I click another popup component inside it.
 How do I resolve this?